Dylan-UGE/Java-Project---Baba-is-You/README.md

 # Java-Project---Baba-is-You

-An Java project for my Bachelor's degree in Computer Science who consist to recode the game Baba is You
+An Java project for my Bachelor's degree in Computer Science who consist to recode the game Baba is You.
+More information is available in the doc folder but in French.